Nin17/cminpack_numba/README.md

 ## Installation

-Clone the repository and `cd` to the directory, then:
+Clone the repository and its submodules `git clone --recurse-submodules` and `cd` to the directory, then:

 ```shell
 pip install .